What Is Genetic Counseling?

 What Will Happen?

-You can prepare by finding out if any medical problems run in your family, such as:
+You can prepare by finding out if any medical problems like these run in your family:

 Steps in genetic counseling include:

-If you choose to be tested after you become pregnant, tests that may be done on the fetus (unborn baby) include:
+If you choose to be tested after you become pregnant, tests that may be done during the pregnancy (either on the mother or fetus) include: